 We are keen that stakeholders play a key role in helping us to identify those areas and lines which would benefit most from expenditure under the Visual Impact Provision.
-There are two main ways we will do this: we will form a Stakeholder Advisory Group; and seek the views of other stakeholders.
+There are two main ways we are doing this: we have formed a Stakeholder Advisory Group; and we are seeking the views of other stakeholders.